-How to Find A Good Dissertation Topic
+How to Find a Good Dissertation Topic

 Published byat August 11th, 2021 , Revised On August 22, 2023

-Choose a Subject/Area
+Step-1 Choose a Subject/Area

-For instance, if you’re looking for a topic for your Human Resource undergraduate program, you can look for a topic that falls under Employee Recruitment and Retention or Organisational Policy Formation.
+For instance, if you’re looking for a topic for your human resource undergraduate program, you can look for a topic that falls under employee recruitment and retention or organisational policy formation.

 You can choose any topic for a dissertation that adds value to the existing literature, as long as it is related to your subject.
 Once you select an issue or an area of interest, your next step would be to list down and narrow your choices.

-Narrow Down your Choices
+Step-2 Narrow Down your Choices

 Your chosen topic for the dissertation should not be too narrow that you cannot find relevant existing knowledge and literature.
-Another aspect you should consider is exploring whether or not any research has already been conducted on similar topics.
+Another aspect you should consider is exploring whether any research has already been conducted on similar topics.

-Don’t be vague!
+Step-3 Don’t be Vague!